 The influence of freshwater was also evident in water temperatures prior to restoration (Parsons 2009).
-Before levees were breached, temperatures were lower in the Project Area (median = 15.1 degrees Centigrade) than in Reference Areas (median=17.3 degrees Centigrade), although not lower than those in Upstream Areas (median=12.7 degrees Centigrade; Kruskal-Wallis, n=1234, df=2, H=50.04, p<0.001).
+Before levees were breached, temperatures were lower in the Project Area (median = 15.1 degrees Centigrade) than in Reference Areas (median=17.3 degrees Centigrade), although not lower than those in Upstream Areas (median=12.7 degrees Centigrade; Kruskal-Wallis, df=2, H=50.04, p<0.001).
 While diking of the Giacomini Ranch and the culvert-levee road system at Olema Marsh resulted in longer residency time for waters - and more time for sunlight to drive up water temperature - the substantial freshwater influences from both creek and emergent groundwater flow appeared to moderate the effect of these management impacts on water temperature.

-With removal of the levees and reconnection of Project Area waters to Lagunitas and Tomasini Creeks, median temperatures increased slightly (2%), albeit significantly, within the Project Area from 15.1 degrees Centigrade Pre-Restoration to 15.4 degrees Centigrade during Year 1, only to drop 16% to 12.9 degrees Centigrade during Year 2 (Mood Median Test, n=1,152, Chi-Square =20.1, P<0.0001; Figure 4).
-Temperatures actually also dropped to some degree during Passive Restoration, but not as dramatically (median=14.2 degrees Centigrade).
-Average salinities were slightly higher than median ones in Year 2 (average=13.6 \pm 0.3 (SE) degrees Centigrade), but lower than averages for previous years: 15.9 ± 0.2 (SE) degrees Centigrade Pre-Restoration; 14.2 ± 0.5 (SE) degrees Centigrade Passive Restoration; and 16.6 ± 0.5 (SE) degrees Centigrade Year 1- Full Restoration.
+With removal of the levees and reconnection of Project Area waters to Lagunitas and Tomasini Creeks, median temperatures dropped by 6% within the Project Area Project Area from 15.1 degrees Centigrade Pre-Restoration to 14.2 degrees Centigrade during Passive Restoration and 14.1 degrees Centigrade during Full Restoration (Mood Median Test, df=2, Chi-Square =9.64, P=0.008; Figure 4).
+During Full Restoration, median temperatures varied widely from a high of 15.4 degrees Centigrade in Year 1 to a low of 12.9 degrees Centigrade in Year 2, with Year 3 falling in-between (14.2 degrees Centigrade; Mood Median Test, df=4, Chi-Square=20.68, P<0.0001).
+Average temperatures appeared slightly higher most years than median ones, ranging from 13.6 \pm 0.3 (SE) degrees Centigrade in Year 2 to 16.6 \pm 0.5 (SE) degrees Centigrade in Year 3.
+Temperatures in Year 3 within the restored wetland averaged 15.1 \pm 0.5 (SE) degrees Centigrade.